A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 nfx-serialization/

-├── benchmark/ # Performance benchmarks with Google Benchmark
+├── benchmark/ # Performance benchmarks

-├── cmake/ # CMake modules and configuration
+├── cmake/ # CMake configuration modules

-├── samples/ # Example usage and demonstrations
+├── samples/ # Example code and demonstrations

-└── test/ # Comprehensive unit tests with GoogleTest
+└── test/ # Unit tests with GoogleTest

 Performance